McGill-CSB/RNAMoIP/README.txt

 		and enter in the Gurobi Interactive Shell

 INSTALLATION:
     1) Download the RNAMoIP.py script

 	If you don't have a database of motifs in a ".desc" formatm, as outputed bu RNA3DMotifs (http://rna3dmotif.lri.fr/) we
 	provided the one we used.
 Else jump to execution.

-    2) Download the motifs database from www.vreinharz.com/RNAMoIP/CATALOGUE.tgz
-    3) Extract the database i.e.
+    2) Extract the database i.e.
             tar -xzf CATALOGUE.tgz
-	4) The folder No_Redondance_DESC contains the description files, as .desc, of the motifs used by RNAMoIP
+    3) The folder No_Redondance_DESC contains the description files, as .desc, of the motifs used by RNAMoIP
 	   The fold No_Redondance_VIEW3D contains, for each description file, all motifs .pdb having the same sequence as